Wealthfront’s Tax-Optimized Direct Indexing

 This white paper summarizes the motivation, design and execution of Wealthfront’s Direct Indexing service.
 Our historical backtests and actual results demonstrate that Direct Indexing can significantly improve the tax efficiency and ultimately the after-tax return of your taxable portfolio.
 We believe Direct Indexing should be a fundamental component of most every individual’s investment management strategy.

 Over the last 40 years, index funds and index-based ETFs have unlocked the power of passive investing for the individual investor by offering a cheap, easy, and highly accessible way to invest in a wide range of asset classes.
-Just one share of Vanguard’s Total Stock Market ETF (Ticker: VTI) can enable an investor to mirror the investment performance of a portfolio of more than 3,500 US company stocks, all for a management fee of only 5 basis points (0.05%) of the invested assets.
+Just one share of Vanguard’s Total Stock Market ETF (Ticker: VTI) can enable an investor to mirror the investment performance of a portfolio of more than 3,500 US company stocks, all for an expense ratio of only 5 basis points (0.05%) of the invested assets.